cvxgrp/osmm/README.md

 ## Optional arguments and attributes
 Another attribute of `OSMM.f_torch` is `W_validate_torch`, which is a torch tensor in the same shape as `W`.
 If `W` contains a sampling matrix, then `W_validate_torch` can be used to provide another sampling matrix that gives *f(x, W_validate)*, which is then compared with *f(x, W)* to validate the sampling accuracy.
 Default is `None`.

-Optional arguments for the `solve` method are as follows.
+Optional arguments for the `solve` method that can change the algorithm used are as follows.
 * `hessian_rank` is the (maximum) rank of the low-rank quasi-Newton matrix used in the method, and with `hessian_rank=0` the method becomes a proximal bundle algorithm.
 Default is `20`.
 * `gradient_memory` is the memory in the piecewise affine bundle used in the method, and with `gradient_memory=0` the method becomes a proximal quasi-Newton algorithm.
 Default is `20`.
-* `method` either takes `"LowRankQNBundle"`, which is default, or `"LowRankDiagEVD"`, which can be applied only if *f* has a specific form as aforementioned.
+* `hessian_mode` either takes `"LowRankQNBundle"`, which is default, or `"LowRankDiagEVD"`, which can be applied only if *f* has a specific form as aforementioned.
+* `bundle_mode` either takes `"LatestM"`, which is default and uses the latest cutting-planes in the bundle, or `"AllActive"`, which retains all active cutting-planes for the bundle.
+* `solver` must be one of the solvers supported by CVXPY.
+Default value is `'ECOS'`.
+* `verbose` is a boolean giving the choice of printing information during the iterations.
+Default value is `False`.

+Optional arguments for the `solve` method which are less frequently adjusted are as follows.
 * `max_iter` is the maximum number of iterations.
 Default is `200`.
 * `check_gap_frequency` is the number of iterations between when we check the gap.
 Default is 10.
 * `update_curvature_frequency` is the number of iterations between when the Hessian is updated.
 Default is 1.
-* `solver` must be one of the solvers supported by CVXPY.
-Default value is `'ECOS'`.
-* `verbose` is a boolean giving the choice of printing information during the iterations.
-Default value is `False`.
 * `use_cvxpy_param` is a boolean giving the choice of using CVXPY parameters.
 Default value is `False`.
 * `store_var_all_iters` is a boolean giving the choice of whether the updates of *x* in all iterations are stored.
 Default value is `True`.
+* `exact_g_line_search` is a boolean indicating if exact g evaluation is used in line-search.
+Default value is `False`.
 * The following tolerances are used in the stopping criteria.
     * `eps_gap_abs` and `eps_gap_rel` are absolute and relative tolerances on the gap between upper and lower bounds on the optimal objective, respectively.
 Default values are `1e-4` and `1e-3`, respectively.
     * `eps_res_abs` and `eps_res_rel` are absolute and relative tolerances on a residue for an optimality condition, respectively.
 Default values are `1e-4` and `1e-3`, respectively.